-But because not all patients are good candidates for any type of surgery, Superficial Radiation Therapy, or SRT, is often the better choice for Albany skin cancer patients.
+But because not all patients are good candidates for any type of surgery, Superficial Radio Therapy, or SRT, is often the better choice for Albany skin cancer patients.

 And unlike with Mohs surgery or other skin cancer surgical procedures, SRT has almost no effect on surrounding healthy tissue.
 There is no need for pain medication and rarely even any wound care, and the tissue around the treatment site is in no danger of damage.

 SRT is a very safe treatment for skin cancer and is one of the least invasive cancer treatments you can opt for.
 The radiation used does not penetrate to more than a maximum depth of five millimeters into the skin so healthy skin near the carcinoma will not be damaged.
 Using the advanced ultrasound technology of the Sensus Healthcare SRT-100 Vision device, a doctor can get a complete “map” of the cancer site before commencing treatment and can use a course of radiation treatment completely personalized to the individual patient.